fighter-lee/MyApplication/goodStudy/test4.md

 　　D. To be contradictory to each other.

-　　30. The author examines the practice of grade forgiveness by
+　　30. The author examines the practice of grade forgiveness by (B)

 　　A. assessing its feasibility.